 The lower: Kan (the abyss, water).
-The upper: Kun (submissiveness, earth).
+The upper: Kun1 (submissiveness, earth).

 Shi: an army, troops; the success and failure of using the force of multitudes.

-Litigation (Song) will make people gather together (to confront their opponent with a joint force); therefore Shi is granted after Song.
+Litigation (Song) will make people gather together to confront their opponent with a joint force; therefore Shi is granted after Song.
 Shi signifies multitudes and here refers mainly to troops.
-According to the Zhou's military organization, Shi is a division composed of 2,500 soldiers.
+According to the Zhou's military organisation, Shi is a division composed of 2,500 soldiers.

 The inner hexagram of Shi is Fu (24), to recover, wherein masculine returns and battles feminine to recover its position.
 Its changing hexagram is Tong Ran (13), fellowship, i.e. to put differences aside and befriend others.
 Following battle, hostility must be transformed into friendship.
 Conversely, troops are a joint force of individuals.

-Text: Shi (an army), (which requires) persisting (in righteousness, or being loyal), (and which in possession of) a person of age and experience (丈人) is auspicious, and (then it will be of) no fault (or calamity).
+Shi (an army): It requires persisting in righteousness (or being loyal); its possessing a person of age and experience (丈人) is auspicious; then it will be of no fault (or calamity).

-Commentary on the text: Shi (troops), (signifying) multitudes.
-To persist, (signifying to remain with) righteousness; in leading multitudes to carry out what is righteous, one can rule the world.
-(The one of) rigidity (i.e. line 2) in the middle (of the lower trigram) has a correlation (with line 5), moves in peril but smoothly (or, with submissiveness), and ravages the world by means of this, but the people will still follow, (which is of) auspiciousness; what fault (or calamity) does it have?
+Commentary on the text: Shi (troops): It signifies multitudes.
+To persist, which means to remain with righteousness.
+In leading multitudes to carry out what is righteous, one can rule the world.
+The one of rigidity (i.e. line 2) in the middle of the lower trigram has a correlation with line 5, moves in peril but smoothly (or with submissiveness), and ravages the world by means of this but the people will still follow; this is of auspiciousness.
+What fault (or calamity) does it have?